 Additional functions to manage your product data with Sales Layer

-In addition to the formulas that you can use in your Excel spreadsheets, when you import them into the Sales Layer PIM system you will have access to an automatic form of management that avoids all common manual errors, with more than 50 formulas that make it quicker to locate, edit and extract data:
+In addition to the above Excel formulas for product managers, importing them into the Sales Layer PIM system also provides you access to more than 50 formulas that make it quicker to locate, edit and extract data.

 - Concatenate chains, fields and functions